TrueSparrowSystems/queue/README.md

 publish();
 ```

-### Pause and Restart queue consumption:
+### Pause and Restart queue consumption

-- We also support pause and start queue consumption.
+We also support pause and start queue consumption.
 According to your logical condition, you can fire below events
 from your process to pause or restart consumption respectively.
 Pausing consumption can be the first step in SIGINT handling.

 ```js